Doom Eternal director talked about Doom slayer in Smash Ultimate but it never went anywhere

 GC: What concerning the rumours of Doom Slayer being in Smash Bros.?
-[This was a couple of days before the Byleth announcement – GC] Do you suppose it may ever occur?
+[This was a couple of days before the Byleth announcement – GC] Do you assume it might ever occur?

 MS: I don’t know.
 We’ve requested them.